 While the cannabis industry is growing, research like this is vital, particularly for patients who use cannabis regularly as a medicine.
 What we would like to know in the comments is whether this has changed your opinion on marijuana, or not?

-We have to say that although this study is vast, it is still in the infancy of the marijuana industry, and more needs to be done to properly analyze the effects of cannabis use, with all other factors considered.
+We have to say that although this study is vast, more needs to be done to properly analyze the effects of cannabis use, with all other factors considered.

 Let us know your thoughts down in the comments!